-- Any multiviewer you wish to add to a cluster must have the Kaleido-X software version 4.00 or later, and all members of a cluster must have the same Kaleido-X software version. - Each multiviewer you wish to add to a cluster must have a unique name. - If you change the system name or IP address of a cluster member while another cluster member is offline or otherwise unavailable, the cluster's integrity will be broken.
+- Any multiviewer you want to add to a cluster must have the Kaleido Software version 4.00 or later, and all members of a cluster must have the same Kaleido Software version. - Each multiviewer you want to add to a cluster must have a unique name. - If you change the system name or IP address of a cluster member while another cluster member is offline or otherwise unavailable, the cluster's integrity will be broken.
 If you attempt to make such a change, XAdmin will alert you of the situation, prompting you to cancel the operation and try again later, when all cluster members are available.
-If you choose to force the change, then you will need to repair the cluster (see Repairing a Cluster System on page 94). - Changing the system name or IP address of a KMV-3901/3911 multiviewer associated with a cluster, by using the card's control panel on the Densité housing frame, or by using the KMV-3901/3911 control panel in iControl, is not supported.
-If this happens, then you will need to repair the cluster (see Repairing a Cluster System on page 94). - A multiviewer can only be part of one cluster system at any time.
-XEdit will not let you add a multiviewer that is already included in a different cluster system. - In XEdit, KMV-3901/3911, Kaleido-XQUAD, and Kaleido-XQUAD-DUAL systems are identified as KMV-3911. - Kaleido-MX, Kaleido-MX 4K, and Kaleido-Modular-X systems are identified as KMX-3901. - KMX-4911 9×2, and KMX-4911 9×1 are identified as KMX-4911-9x2.
+If you choose to force the change, then you will need to repair the cluster (see Repairing a Cluster System on page 76). - Changing the system name or IP address of a KMV-3901/3911 multiviewer associated with a cluster, by using the card's control panel on the Densité housing frame, or by using the KMV-3901/3911 control panel in iControl, is not supported.
+If this happens, then you will need to repair the cluster (see Repairing a Cluster System on page 76). - A multiviewer can only be part of one cluster system at any time.
+XEdit will not let you add a multiviewer that is already included in a different cluster system. - The name used in Kaleido Software to represent a multiviewer model is shown in Representation of Multiviewer Models in Kaleido Software, on page 54.